 Strategic design is increasingly used by businesses, NGOs and in the public sector, including one of the world’s leading design labs, Helsinki Design Lab.

 Design offers more than form, useability or new solutions.
 The UK Commission for Architecture and the Built Environment says:

 “Good design is not just about the aesthetic improvement of our environments, it is as much about improved quality of life, equality of opportunity and economic growth”.

 Design can also be applied to the very workings of our society and how it is governed – policies and decisions that do not simply pit ‘A against B’ or descend to the lowest common denominator, but seek an evolution beyond ideology to deliver better, more inclusive outcomes and greater public value.

 Globally, many local, regional or national governments are embracing design through internal design teams, external ‘design labs’ or other models.
 The UK leads the way with Policy Lab under Dr Andrea Siodmok, and local councils in Kent and Cornwall have their own design labs.
-The Danes retain a top spot as leaders in design through not only the peak Danish Design Center, but also a city-based Copenhagen Solutions Lab, and local labs in Aarhus and Roskilde.
+The Danes retain a top spot as leaders in design through the peak Danish Design Center, the city-based Copenhagen Solutions Lab, and local labs in Aarhus and Roskilde.

 In Australia, the Federal Government offers internal design training through its BizLab Academy, but regional and local government design labs or teams are still scarce.

 What is clear is that design offers great opportunities to improve our lifestyles, our society and even our planet, from the physical to systems and policies.